robinrodricks/FluentFTP/README.md

 	- `Input` : The raw string that the server returned for this object.

 - **GetNameListing**() - A simple command that only returns the list of file paths in the given directory, using the NLST command.

+- **OpenRead**() - Opens the specified file for reading.
+Returns a standard `Stream`.

+- **OpenWrite**() - Opens the specified file for writing.
+Returns a standard `Stream`, any data written will overwrite the file, or create the file if it does not exist.

+- **OpenAppend**() - Opens the specified file for appending.
+Returns a standard `Stream`, any data written wil be appended to the end of the file.

 - **GetWorkingDirectory**() - Gets the full path of the current working directory.